Admissions

 • For more information about how your community college or university credit will transfer to UC, click here

-• UC awards transfer credit for a variety of high school curricula, including Cambridge International A-Level, International Baccalaureate, Global Assessment Certificate, and more.
-If you will be bringing in other advanced credit, you may be able to use those scores to receive transfer credit
+• Cincinnati awards transfer credit for a variety of high school curricula, including Cambridge International A-Level, International Baccalaureate, Global Assessment Certificate, and more.
+If you bring in other advanced credit, you may be able to use those scores to receive transfer credit.

 English Requirements